Top Supplements for Men's Health

 This is one nutrient that has little to do with your diet.
 Our main source of vitamin D is the sun.
 Yet for a number of reasons, lack of vitamin D has become extremely common worldwide.13 Long hours indoors and increased use of sunscreen are two big factors.
 The farther north of the equator you live, and the darker your skin, the more likely that you may be low in vitamin D. Nearly all of us run low on vitamin D in the winter, and researchers now think that this may play a major role in the seasonal uptick in colds and flus, as well as seasonal depression.

 Vitamin D is traditionally best known for its bone health benefits, but it also has a big impact on your day-to-day health and well-being.
-It plays a crucial role in activating your immune defenses, and low levels of vitamin D are linked with an increased risk of infections, including common respiratory ones.14,15 Vitamin D also helps regulate moods, and low vitamin D levels are linked with an increased risk of depression and other mood disorders.16,17 If you are prone to colds and the winter blues, it could be a lack of vitamin D.
+It plays a crucial role in activating your immune defenses, and low levels of vitamin D are linked with an increased risk of catching bugs, including common respiratory ones.14,15 Vitamin D also helps regulate moods, and low vitamin D levels are linked with an increased risk of mood imbalances.16,17 If you are prone to colds and the winter blues, it could be a lack of vitamin D.

 Researchers have also found a link between vitamin D deficiency and low testosterone levels.18 Low T levels can affect your metabolism, sleep, energy, and libido, making you feel even more sluggish.
 In one year-long, placebo-controlled clinical trial, men with lower testosterone levels who took vitamin D supplements (3300 IU per day) increased their testosterone levels by 20%.19

 Magnesium is one of the busiest minerals in your body.
 It’s present in every cell and involved in more than 600 biochemical reactions.
-You need it for muscle movement and energy production, for regulating your blood pressure and blood sugar, and for relaxation and sleep.
-Yet nearly half of Americans are low in magnesium and don’t even know it.20 Common symptoms of magnesium deficiency include heart palpitations, anxiety, muscle cramps, mood swings, tension headaches, sleep issues, and constipation.
+You need it for muscle movement and cellular energy production, for managing your blood pressure and blood sugar levels, and for relaxation and sleep.
+Yet nearly half of Americans have low magnesium intake and don’t even know it.20 Common symptoms of magnesium deficiency include heart palpitations, anxiety, muscle cramps, mood swings, tension headaches, sleep issues, and constipation.

 Magnesium is especially important for guys who are active.
 Your body uses up to 20% more magnesium when you exercise,21 using it to produce ATP in the cells, move glucose into the muscles for energy, regulate your muscle contractions, and dispose of waste build-up that can cause muscle fatigue.22 If you run low on magnesium, you’ll feel more weak, sore, crampy, and exhausted after exercise.
 On the other hand, magnesium supplements have been shown to boost exercise performance, muscle strength, and exercise tolerance.23,24,25 Magnesium has even been shown to boost testosterone levels when combined with exercise.26